edgi-govdata-archiving/DataRescueTEMPLATE/README.md

 ### 1) Web archiving: Contribute to the [Internet Archive’s End of Term archive](http://eotarchive.cdlib.org/2016.html) <br /> "Seeding"

 * In this track you will be working through federal websites to identify important data and figure out what we need to do with it.
 You should have familiarity with a web browser and attention to detail.
-* **Goals**: secure websites from offices of DOE, EPA, DOI, etc.
+* **Goals**: secure websites from [add specific event goals]
 * **To join this track:**
   * Download the [Internet Archive’s Wayback Machine Chrome extension](https://chrome.google.com/webstore/detail/wayback-machine/fpnmgdkabkmnadcjpehmlllkndpkmiak) (checks last stored copy of a page)
   * Download our [Chrome Extension](https://chrome.google.com/webstore/detail/nominationtool/abjpihafglmijnkkoppbookfkkanklok)
   * Review what the Internet Archive's Web Crawler [Can and Cannot Collect](https://edgi-govdata-archiving.github.io/guides/internet-archive-crawler/)
-  * Review the agency primer overview: [update to relevant Agency Forecasts https://envirodatagov.org/agency-forecasts/}
+  * Review the agency primer overview: [update to relevant Agency Forecasts https://envirodatagov.org/agency-forecasts/]
   * Join the `#archiving-web` slack channel

 ### 2) Data archiving: contribute to [DataRefuge.org](https://www.datarefuge.org), a CKAN instance <br /> "Harvesting" and "Researching"